ait-energy/IESopt.jl/README.md

 [![Coverage](https://codecov.io/gh/ait-energy/IESopt.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ait-energy/IESopt.jl)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-**IESopt** (_Integrated Energy System Optimization_) is a modeling and optimization framework for integrated energy systems.

 > Note: We are currently moving from our internal version control to GitHub.
 Missing contents will be added during the
 > upcoming days ...

+**IESopt** (_Integrated Energy System Optimization_) is a modeling and optimization framework for integrated energy systems.

+It is developed and maintained at the **Center for Energy** at [AIT Austrian Institute of Technology GmbH](https://www.ait.ac.at/).
+The framework is designed to support the optimization of energy systems that are characterized by a high degree of integration between different energy carriers and sectors.
+It focuses on offering a modular and adaptable tool for modelers, that does not compromise on performance, while still being user-friendly.
+This is enabled by reducing energy system assets to abstract building blocks, that are supported by specialized implementation, and can be combined into complex systems without the need of a detailed understanding of mathematical modeling or proficiency in any coding-language.

 ## Table of Contents